Mucaktr/challenge-aware-webbridge/README.md

 ### What this repository includes

-- A Codex skill folder ready to install
+- A skill folder ready to install
 - Helper scripts for Kimi WebBridge daemon requests
 - Detection logic for verification pages
 - A polling helper that waits for challenge clearance